-- A data spill is the accidental or deliberate exposure of classified, sensitive or official information into an uncontrolled or unauthorised environment or to persons without a need-to-know.
-A data spill is sometimes referred to as unintentional information disclosure or a data leak.
+A data spill is the accidental or deliberate exposure of information into an uncontrolled or unauthorised environment, or to persons without a need-to-know.
+A data spill is sometimes referred to as information disclosure or a data leak.

-- The transfer of sensitive information to a system which is not accredited to handle the information.
+- The transfer of information to a system which is not authorised to handle the information.
 Such a transfer may be performed via email or digital media.

-- The disclosure of sensitive information on the Internet, including web forums, social networking websites, Internet search engine caches and other types of cloud-based storage.
+- The unauthorised disclosure of information on the Internet, including via web forums, social media and other types of cloud-based storage.

-- Data spills are considered cyber security incidents and are reportable under the DSD Cyber Security Incident Reporting scheme.
+Data spills are considered cyber security incidents and should be reported using the Australian Cyber Security Centre’s (ACSC’s) Cyber Security Incident Reporting scheme.

 Data spill management overview

 - Identify.
-Recognise that a data spill has taken place and commence this process.
+Recognise that a data spill has taken place.

 - Contain.
-Determine the breadth of the data spill to prevent further dissemination of sensitive data.
+Determine the breadth of the data spill.

 - Assess.
-Decide on the most appropriate method to sanitise the data spill for your situation and desired level of residual risk.
+Decide on the most appropriate course of action to address the data spill.

 - Remediate.
-Remediate the data spill based on your assessment.
+Remediate the data spill based on the course of action chosen.

 - Prevent.
 Implement prevention measures to stop similar incidents from occurring in the future.